๐ฉบ Vitals

 ๐ค Open Source Ecosystem

-- Wire: A strong Swiss-based alternative with deep native E2EE, though it lacks the decentralized federation model of the Matrix protocol.
+- Wire: A strong Swiss-based alternative with deep native E2EE, though it lacks the expansive decentralized federation capabilities of the Matrix protocol.